furkan3ayraktar/clojure-polylith-realworld-example-app/gitpod.md

 ## Gitpod Free hours are limited

 You may find it so fun to play with Polylith in the REPL that you run out of Gitpod hours.
-Then it is time for either:
+Then it is time to either:

 1. Upgrade to a paid Github plan
 2. Run this repository locally, that may involve